 These new realities threaten their independence.
 It also risks undermining decades of work that's been done to advance the rights of persons with disabilities.
 And that makes the work that our government is doing in partnership with the disability community all the more critical.

 From the start, DWC conferences have been animated by a grim statistic: just over half of persons with disabilities are in the workforce.
-But with the pandemic, participants were concerned about the work participation rates of persons with disabilities taking a plunge.
+With the pandemic, participants were concerned about the work participation rates of persons with disabilities taking a plunge.
 In vignettes shared by persons with lived experience, the conference heard how the pandemic has heightened fear and anxiety in some, but also made work easier for others.

 Participants also learned about surveys conducted among employers, job candidates and service organizations that found greater barriers for persons with disabilities during the pandemic.
 Two of the surveys focused on participants in job-matching programs, and they painted a similar picture: persons with disabilities were the first to lose work during lockdowns and among the last to be hired back when businesses re-opened.

 Businesses were concerned about lengthy training needs, particularly regarding new or modified safety and health protocols that were implemented in response to COVID-19, said Krista Carr, executive vice-president (CEO) at Inclusion Canada, which conducted one of the studies.
 (Inclusion Canada is a national federation of associations working with persons with intellectual disabilities; it was formerly known as the Canadian Association of Community Living.)
 Some businesses were adjusting their operations, such as closing down locations or limiting hours.
 As a result,

 they tended to give hours to those people who can do a variety of job tasks and not those that do more specialized tasks or specific tasks, she added.

 A second survey, conducted on behalf of BC Workforce Innovation or BC Win, also found employers are more hesitant to hire persons with disabilities in the current climate.
 But it also found that